 Families may pay for meals by using cash, check or Revtrak online payment system.
 Payments may be made daily and sent to any school the student attends.
 Checks should be made out to Northfield Public Schools and must include the student's first and last name and personal identification number (PIN).
 Cash payments will be accepted in a sealed envelope with the student and parent's first and last name, PIN number, and the amount of payment written on the outside of the envelope.
-Payments may also be mailed to Northfield Public Schools, Child Nutrition Office, 1400 Division Street South, Northfield, MN 55057.
-All schools have payment envelopes and collection boxes placed in the Child Nutrition area for receipt of payments.
+Payments may also be mailed to Northfield Public Schools have payment envelopes and collection boxes placed in the Child Nutrition area for receipt of payments.
 Each school collects and posts money daily into individual meal accounts.
 Money collected will be posted into the account as it is turned in or at least by 10:30 am and again by 2:00 pm.
 All other cash or check payments will be posted the following day.